OpenStickCommunity/Hardware/Open_Core0 WASD/README.md

 - 13x Choc v1 or Choc v2 switches
 - 12x Choc v1 or Choc v2 keycaps (normal 1U)
 - 1x Choc v1 or Choc v2 keycap (larger 2U)
 Note: Optionally you can get a stabilizer bar for the 2U key.
-I have still not worked this out so YMMV.
+This may be necessary if you are using heavy switches.

 ## How to order a board